 Dr Dele Olajide is Chair of the Board of Trustees.
 He previously worked as Associate Medical Director, Trust Caldicott Guardian and Governor at the South London & Maudsley NHS Foundation Trust.

 What experience do you bring to The Advocacy Project?

-“I am a consultant psychiatrist at the South London & Maudsley NHS Foundation Trust (SLAM).
+“I worked for many years as consultant psychiatrist at the South London & Maudsley NHS Foundation Trust (SLAM).
 People with mental health conditions are vulnerable, often disenfranchised and incapable of advocating for themselves, unless they have assertive and engaged relatives.
 I am a firm believer in giving these individuals and their carers voices in the care provided for them.
-It is not surprising I should want to become a trustee of The Advocacy Project.
+It is not surprising I should want to become a trustee – and now Chair – of The Advocacy Project.

 I also led on greater openness in sharing information with carers and families.
 Carers play an important role in managing symptoms, behaviour and effect of medication on their loved ones.
-In order to carry out their caring roles more effectively, they need more information which we often have in our patients’ records.”
+They are able to carry out their caring roles more effectively if information in the patients’ records is shared with them.”

 What do you like about being on the Board of Trustees?

 “As a trustee of The Advocacy Project, I’m establishing robust performance indicators to help us track what we do.
 Having quality data helps to improve efficiency.
 I am very supportive of the board reflecting the diversity of the London communities it serves.”

 What do you do in your spare time?

 “I recently retired from the NHS and have been excited to be able to focus on The Advocacy Project and my other interests.
 I am an honorary medical adviser to the Actors Benevolent Fund, which provides financial support for actors who have fallen on hard times, usually because of an illness.
 I am passionate about opera.
 I am a member of the Royal Opera House in Covent Garden and the Metropolitan Opera New York.
 I love London’s art and culture.”